guiwitz/DSL_CV3_napari/README.md

 ## Setting up an environment

 A series of packages is necessary to run the content of this notebook.
 We highly recommend to install packages within an environment such as provided by conda.
-There are multiple ways to install conda and if you don't yet have a version installed we strongly recommend to use mambaforge which will install the fast environment solver mamba.
-You can find installers at [this link](https://github.com/conda-forge/miniforge#mambaforge).
+There are multiple ways to install conda and if you don't yet have a version installed we strongly recommend to use miniforge.
+You can find installers at [this link](https://github.com/conda-forge/miniforge?tab=readme-ov-file#install).

-Note that you can use mamba also from an older conda installation.
-For this follow these steps (described [here](https://www.anaconda.com/blog/a-faster-conda-for-a-growing-community):
-1. Update conda:
-    ```conda update -n base conda```
-2. Install mamba:
-    ```conda install -n base conda-libmamba-solver```
-3. Use mamba as a solver:
-    ```conda config --set solver libmamba```

-Once you have conda/mamba installed, open a terminal where you have access to conda (i.e. the beginning of the line on your terminal window should indicate ```(base)```).
+Once you have conda installed, open a terminal where you have access to conda (i.e. the beginning of the line on your terminal window should indicate ```(base)```).
 On MacOS or Linux, your regular terminal should work.
-On Windows, depending how you installed conda, you might only have access to it from a terminal called "XXX Prompt" where XXX stands for Anaconda, Miniforge etc.
+On Windows, depending how you installed conda, you might only have access to it from a terminal called "XXX Prompt" e.g. "Miniforge Prompt".

 Then in that terminal move to the folder of the repository you downloaded previously (use ```cd path_to_your_folder```).
 In the main folder you will find an [environment.yml](environment.yml) file that contains infos about all packages to install.
 You can simply create the necessary environment using:

-    mamba env create -f environment.yml

-if you have mamba installed or

     conda env create -f environment.yml

-This creates an environment called ```dslnapari``` that you then need to activate (here mamba or conda doesn't matter):
+This creates an environment called ```dslnapari``` that you then need to activate:

     conda activate dslnapari

-Finally you can start Jupyterlab using:
+Finally you can start napari with:

+    napari

+You can also launch napari from a Jupyter notebook.
+In that case, you need to launch Jupyter Lab:

     jupyter lab

-This should automatically open a Jupyterlab session in your favorite browser.
+This should automatically open a Jupyter Lab session in your browser.
 If not, copy the address appearing in the terminal starting with ```http://localhost:8888...``` in your browser.

 ## Going further